nileshhshinde29/MERN_stack_notes/Backend/Nodejs/1Nodejs.md

 # 44. suppose I haven't pass lifetime in jwt , by default how long a token will survive ?
 - with out an expiredIn it will last indefinitely, which can be security risk.
 - Its highly recommended to set expiry time in jwt.

+# Rest API
+- It is Representational state transfer application programming Interface.
+- It is used to communicate between the applications.
+- It is uses HTTP request to perform operations like create, read, update and delete.

 # Worker Thread Pool.